berkcapar/berk.studio/content/about.md

 **2020 —** I've decided to learn React as a solo-learner since it has the most online resources and one of most modern ways for web development.
 After few video tutorials, finally I've found the one and completed [Helsinki University's Full Stack Open](https://fullstackopen.com/en) program.
 During this time, I've become a member of ReactJS Istanbul community and met perfect developers who are very supportive on my solo-learner journey.

-**2020 —** I've made a switch at [Bond Digital](https://www.linkedin.com/company/the-bond-digital/) and my new role is Samsung Technical Product Manager.
+**2020 —** I've made a switch at [Bond Digital](https://www.linkedin.com/company/the-bond-digital/) and my new role is Samsung Technical Product Manager for their 8 digital products including mobile apps, ad-tech models, Samsung Internet, Galaxy Store.

-*Samsung* has 8 digital products including mobile apps, preload ad models and all of them are available at all Samsung devices in Turkey.
-We work with Samsung how can we sell these product's ad slots to potential advertisers and finally, my job here, make sure all these ad-tech process goes smoothly.

 **2019 —** I've really want to build something for web as well.
 After a few unsuccessful Udemy attempt, I went to [BilgeAdam Frontend Bootcamp](https://www.bilgeadam.com/akademi/bilisim-uzmanligi/front-end-development) and learnt basics of CSS, Javascript, Nodejs.
 I've build few freelance projects-mostly company pages- for a few small businesses.